Learning from Data Streams: An Overview and Update: Data Streams: Main Terminology and Definitions

 \subsection{Concept drift}

 The topic of concept drift is tightly although not exclusively linked to data stream learning.
-The understanding of what exactly constitutes concept drift and how best to deal with it continues to develop in research \cite{Widmer96,IndresSurvey,webb2016characterizing,Lu19,Disabato22,vela2022temporal}.
+The understanding of what exactly constitutes concept drift and how best to deal with it is a subject of ongoing research \cite{Widmer96,IndresSurvey,webb2016characterizing,Lu19,Disabato22,vela2022temporal}.

-\begin{definition}[Concept drift] Concept drift is an unforeseeable change to the data generating process over time; i.e., such that, for at least some $t$:
+\begin{definition}[Concept drift] Concept drift is an unpredictable change to the concept (data distribution) over time, such that, for at least some $t$: